-The ancient Mayans and Aztecs were well aware that the jaguar was the apex predator of their domain.
+The ancient Mayas and Aztecs were well aware that the jaguar was the apex predator of their domain.
 They undoubtedly witnessed the big cat’s power and skill when hunting.
 In addition, they knew the jaguar hunted in both day and night, which for them meant the large cat moved between the physical and supernatural worlds.
 Hence, they saw the jaguar as an authoritative and powerful spirit.

-As a symbol of power, the jaguar is a reminder that we are capable of achieving much more than we might think we can.
+As a symbol of power, the jaguar is a reminder that we are capable of achieving much more than we think we can.
 If a jaguar comes into your life, whether in real life or in art or the media, it can be a sign for you to claim your personal power.
 This might be in a work setting, a relationship, or even over yourself.
 Remember that you are far more powerful than you realize.

 At the same time, the jaguar does not abuse their power.
 They use it only out of necessity.
 Your power is a responsibility and a gift, which should never be used in an abusive or exploitative way.

 For the ancient peoples of Central and South America, the jaguar was associated with nobility.
-They saw the jaguar as the apex predator in their domain, and the locals held them in extremely high regard.
+They saw the jaguar as the apex predator in their domain, and locals held them in extremely high regard.

 As a symbol of majesty, the jaguar spirit animal reminds you to hold your head high.
 The spirit of the jaguar is to aspire for mastery in all that you pursue, especially as you fulfill your purpose in this lifetime.
 Whether it’s being a caregiver, an artist, a businessperson, a healer, an educator, or any other purpose, the spirit of the jaguar is about achieving excellence.

-The jaguar spirit animal also reminds you not to lower your vibration to others.
+The jaguar also reminds you not to lower your vibration to others.
 Set standards for yourself and how you want to live and don’t capitulate to anyone who wants to bring you down.

-There is a famous quote by the diplomat and former First Lady Eleanor Roosevelt: “No one can make you feel inferior without your consent.”
+There’s a famous quote by the diplomat and former First Lady Eleanor Roosevelt: “No one can make you feel inferior without your consent.”

 This quote is very much in line with the spirit of the jaguar.
 Majesty comes from within and emanates outward.